-From a game theoretical perspective the win-win scenario presented to Tian Chang by Zi Gong is most interesting.
+From a game theoretical perspective the win-win scenario presented to one of the involved agents, Tian Chang, by Zi Gong is most interesting - Zi Gong convinces Tian Chan that he will be better of regardless whether he wins or looses in a suggested campaign.
 Furthermore this story exhibits the fairy-tale like pattern where the hero of the story, in order to complete some task, needs the assistance of someone else who assigns yet another task to the hero, a pattern which is repeated several times.

-The Mission of Zhuge Liang to Sun Quan Another famous instance of diplomacy is the legendary trip (described in the Romance of the three Kingdoms [18], ch.
+Another famous instance of diplomacy is the legendary trip (described in the Romance of the three Kingdoms [17], ch.
 43) of Zhuge Liang to Sun Quan, the king of Wu, in order to talk Sun Quan into an alliance with Liu Bei against Cao Cao.
 Before being allowed to talk to the king Zhuge Liang first is subjected to a series of debates with Sun Quan's scholarly advisors; Zhuge Liang's logic and argumentation defeats all seven opponents in succession.
 The result is that Sun Quan no longer considers to subject to Cao Cao, but indeed starts to cooperate with Liu Bei.

-From the perspective of logic it is interesting that Zhuge Liang has to win this debating game in order to succeed in his mission.
-8
+From the perspective of logic it is interesting that Zhuge Liang has to win this debating game in order to succeed in his mission 14.